ekera/qunundrum/docs/pages/generate-diagonal-distribution.md

 This executable computes and stores a one-dimensional distribution in alpha_r using the expression for f(theta_r) given in [[E19p]](https://arxiv.org/pdf/1905.09084.pdf).
 The distribution in phi = theta_d - d/r theta_r is computed on the fly using the expression for h(phi) given in [[E19p]](https://arxiv.org/pdf/1905.09084.pdf) by the executables that use the distribution.

-The distribution is said to be diagonal, since we expect interference on the diagonal in the argument plane where the angle phi is small.
+The distribution is said to be diagonal since constructive interference is expected to arise on the diagonal in the argument plane where the angle phi is small.
-The executable is named accordingly.

 The distribution generated will be assigned an appropriate name and written to the <code>distributions</code> directory.
 If this directory does not exist, it will be created.
 If the distribution already exists, an error will be reported.